 And now, here is more about Andrew:

 My name is Andrew.
-I am married and we have two young kids at home.
-I’m a financial analyst by day, and real estate investor on the side.
+I am married, and we have two young kids at home.
+I’m a financial analyst by day and a real estate investor on the side.

 The Interview Questions

 Tell us about a fun, unique, or interesting Side Jam you’ve tried: